w3c/wai-media-guide/audio-description.md

 ### For New Videos
 * Can the speakers describe the visual information in the main audio?
-•	* If yes, provide integrated description.
+	* If yes, provide integrated description.
 No separate audio description is needed.
-•	* If no, can you smoothly provide enough space in the main audio for the description?
-And will you use a media player that supports a separate audio track for the description? o	* If yes, provide description in a separate audio file, _**or**_ provide a separate described video. o	* If no, provide a separate described video.
+	* If no, can you smoothly provide enough space in the main audio for the description?
+And will you use a media player that supports a separate audio track for the description?
+		* If yes, provide description in a separate audio file, _**or**_ provide a separate described video.
+		* If no, provide a separate described video.

 ### For Existing Videos
 * Is there enough space in the main audio for the description?
 And will you use a media player that supports a separate audio track for the description?
-•	* If yes, provide description in a separate audio file, _**or**_ provide a separate described video.
+	* If yes, provide description in a separate audio file, _**or**_ provide a separate described video.
-•	* If no, provide a separate described video.
+	* If no, provide a separate described video.

 ## Planning New Videos